 How to Apply for a Restraining Order in Nevada

-To apply for a restraining order in Nevada , you prepare documents and file them with the court.
+To apply for a restraining order in Nevada1, you prepare documents and file them with the court.
 You complete an application and a confidential information sheet.
 The application states what has happened and why you want the restraining order.
 A confidential information sheet gives the police the information that they need to enforce the order.
 Only the application becomes public record.
 The court may sign the restraining order based on the information that you give.
 Alternatively, they may schedule a hearing to decide the matter in an open forum.

 Types of Restraining Orders in Nevada – Temporary Protective Order and Extended Protective Order

-There are two types of restraining orders in Nevada – a Temporary Protective Order and an Extended Protective Order.
+There are two types of restraining orders in Nevada2 – a Temporary Protective Order and an Extended Protective Order.
 A TPO can go into effect without a court hearing.
 The judge can issue a TPO based only on what an applicant has to say.
 The judge can schedule a hearing if they want more information.
 A TPO is valid for up to 30 days.